High-Level Parallelism and Nested Features for Dynamic Inference Cost and Top-Down Attention: Related Work

 \subsection{Bottom-up vs. Top-Down Attention}

 Selective attention is a mechanism of human perception that enables us to focus on regions of potential interest \cite{davis2004,10.3389/fnint.2022.856207}.
 These can be objects, colors, locations, sounds, or other patterns.
-It helps us to deal with the complexity of the world and quickly find objects of interest.
+It helps us to deal with the complexity of the world and to quickly find objects of interest.
 Attention is driven by two types of cues: bottom-up and top-down cues \cite{theeuwes2010}.
 Bottom-up cues are salient patterns that automatically attract attention, such as a red flower on green grass.
 Top-down attention, on the other hand, focuses on regions which are behaviorally relevant and is driven by pre-knowledge, goals, or expectations.
 Searching for our key, or the well-known cocktail-party effect \cite{arons1992review} are examples of top-down attention.

-During the last years, attention mechanisms became very popular in DL \cite{Correia2022AttentionPA}.
-However, most of them cannot simply focus in a top-down manner like biological systems.
+Attention mechanisms have become very popular in DL \cite{Correia2022AttentionPA}.
+However, most of them cannot focus in a top-down manner like biological systems.
 They usually base their processing on the input data and do not consider pre-knowledge about the target or the scene.
 Early works before the DL era have amplified target-relevant features by excitation and inhibition of pre-computed features to realize top-down attention \cite{navalpakkam2005,frintrop2005}.
-In deep networks, top-down attention is usually understood as a tracing the activations backwards through the network from class nodes to the feature maps, as in GradCAM \cite{selvaraju2017gradcam}, and is often used to localize class-specific features in feature maps.
+In deep networks, top-down attention is usually understood as a tracing of activations backwards through the network from class nodes to the feature maps, as in GradCAM \cite{selvaraju2017gradcam}, and is often used to localize class-specific features in feature maps.
 However, this requires one forward-pass of the input image through the network, before the backward tracing can be performed, and does not enable a quicker processing through the usage of pre-knowledge as in human perception.